AARP’s Brain Fitness Best Books List

-We are pleased to announce that our book has been named in AARP’s Best Books — Brain Fitness List (link opens PDF document you can view, download and print at AARP website).
+We are proud to announce that our book has been named a Best Book by AARP.
+Check out the AARP’s Best Books — Brain Fitness List (opens PDF document):

 AARP’s Best Books